sematext/docs/docs/monitoring/index.md

 ###Getting Support

 We hope you enjoy using Sematext Monitoring and Log Manaagement tools.
-If you need further support, or have any feedback regarding our products, please don't hesitate to [contact us](mailto:support@sematext.com)\!
-You can also contact or talk to us using chat widget at the bottom right corner of the page or give us a shout  [@Sematext](http://twitter.com/sematext).
+If you need further support or have any feedback regarding our products, please don't hesitate to [contact us](mailto:support@sematext.com) !
+You can also contact / talk to us using chat widget at the bottom right corner of the page or give us a shout [@Sematext](http://twitter.com/sematext).